braze-inc/braze-docs/_docs/_developer_guide/platform_wide/sdk_authentication.md

 # SDK Authentication

 > SDK Authentication allows you to supply cryptographic proof (generated server-side) to SDK requests made on behalf of logged-in users.

-When this feature is enabled in your app, the Braze dashboard can be configured to reject requests with a missing or invalid JSON Web Token (JWT) signature.
+After you enable this feature in your app, you can configure the Braze dashboard to reject any requests with an invalid or missing JSON Web Token (JWT) signature, which includes:

-When enabled, this feature will reject requests that use your app's SDK API key for unauthorized logged in users.
-For example, preventing one malicious user from impersonating another user, including:
 - Sending custom events, attributes, purchases, and session data
 - Creating new users in your Braze workspace
 - Updating standard user profile attributes
 - Receiving or triggering messages

+Now you can prevent unauthenticated logged-in users from using your app's SDK API key to preform malicious actions, such as impersonating your other users.

 ## Getting started